Supergod99/Tierify/README.md

-### This Fork adds 3 more tiers for a total of 6 reforge tiers, effectively allowing you to gate entire tiers behind specific items.
-This is made for the pack linggango
+### This Fork does two things currently:
+**1. Adds 3 more tiers for a total of 6 reforge tiers, effectively allowing you to gate entire tiers behind specific items** **2.
+Allows custom reforge names to have spaces or formatting codes in lang (previously would throw error within sound method, which caused other problems during reforging)**

 The current config has each tier in its own, meaning you will never recieve a higher or lower tier than whats listed in config from that specific item(limestone only rolls commons, etc).
-In the future, may add a way to add or remove as many tiers as you like.

 ### You must rename either the common or uncommon attributes via datapacks if you want to have commons in their own separate tier w/reforge item! or else you will roll commons and uncommons for tier 1 (if the entirety of one string is in another, that modifier will also be considered)